I Want To...

 How do I protect myself?

 The best way to protect yourself is to limit your exposure by not traveling to countries affected by Zika outbreaks.
 When traveling to an affected area, wear long-sleeve shirts and long pants to limit skin exposure, stay indoors in screened-in and/or air-conditioned rooms as much as possible, and use mosquito netting.
 Pregnant women can safely use Environmental Protection Agency-approved bug spray with DEET or picardin or permethrin-infused clothing.
 Women who recently traveled to an area affected by Zika virus and who exhibit symptoms should wait eight weeks before trying to get pregnant.
-Men who have symptoms after traveling to affected areas should wait six months before conceiving.
+Men who have symptoms after traveling to affected areas should wait three months before conceiving.

 Is there concern that Zika will spread throughout the United States?